Factoring periodic maps into Dehn twists: Introduction

 \section{Introduction}

-Let $S_g$ be a closed orientable surface of genus $g \geq 1$, and let $\Mod(S_g)$ denote the mapping class group of $S_g$.
-Dehn twist is named after the German mathematician Max Dehn, who proved~\cite{MD} that a finite set of Dehn twists in $S_g$ generates $\Mod(S_g)$.
+Let $S=S_{g,p}^b$ denote the orientable surface of genus $g \geq 0$ with $p \geq 0$ punctures and $b \geq 0$ boundary components, where we ignore the parameters $b$ or $p$ when they take the value zero.
+Let $\Mod(S)$ denote the mapping class group of $S$.
 Lickorish~\cite{WBRL} proved that $\m$ is generated by $3g-1$ Dehn twists about non-separating curves, and subsequently Humphries~\cite{SPH} showed that $\Mod(S_g)$ is generated by a minimal generating set comprising $2g+1$ Dehn twists about non-separating curves.
 Thus, it is a natural question to ask whether we can derive methods for representing an arbitrary periodic $F \in \Mod(S_g)$ as a word $\W(F)$ in Dehn twists, up to conjugacy.
 In this paper, we develop algorithms to write a word $\W(F)$ for arbitrary periodic mapping class $F\in\m$ in Dehn twists.

 In their seminal paper~\cite{BH3}, Birman-Hilden derived an expression for $\W(F)$ when $F$ is of (largest possible) order $4g+2$ in $\Mod(S_g)$, and consequently for $F^{2g+1}$, the hyperelliptic involution.
 This problem was solved for involutions in $\Mod(S_2)$ by Matsumoto~\cite{MM}, which was later generalized to $g >2$ by Korkmaz~\cite{MK}.
-Using techniques of algebraic geometry, Hirose~\cite{SH} derived expressions for $\W(F)$ for every periodic $F \in \Mod(S_g)$, for $2 \leq g \leq 4$.
+Using techniques in algebraic geometry, Hirose~\cite{SH} derived expressions for $\W(F)$ for every periodic $F \in \Mod(S_g)$, for $1 \leq g \leq 4$.
 However, these specialized techniques of Hirose do not easily generalize for $g \geq 5$.
-In~\cite{PKS}, a method was described to decompose an arbitrary periodic mapping class $F \in \Mod(S_g)$ into irreducible components.
+In~\cite{PKS}, a method was described to decompose an arbitrary periodic mapping class $F \in \Mod(S_g)$ into irreducible components that are realized as rotations of certain canonical hyperbolic polygons with side-pairings.
 We use this decomposition to develop various methods in this paper for deriving $\W(F)$, for an arbitrary periodic mapping class $F \in \Mod(S_g)$.